LiveUser/einfache_krypto/README.md

 Hecho en 🇵🇷 por Radamés J. Valentín Reyes

+# Important notifications

+- Do not use any version before Version 1.0.4+2 because there were bugs in them and a lot has changed since.

 # API functions

 Note: You must always convert your data to a List<int> in order to pass it as argument. securityLevel must always be greater than or equal to one.
 To decipher content you always need to use the same password and security level with which you encrypted it.